-The Asda Cashback Plus Credit Card is a grocery rewards card with higher-than-average rewards on everyday spending.
-This card gives 2% cashback on all Asda purchases and 1% cashback elsewhere.
+The Asda Cashback Plus Credit Card is one of the best grocery rewards cards and cashback cards, ideal for loyal Asda shoppers.
+This card gives 2% cashback on all Asda purchases, but only 0.2% (as of 13 April 2018) making it less appealing for everyday spending.
 Asda "cashback" is actually distributed in the form of Asda vouchers, which may be a pro or a con depending on your shopping habits.

 The Plus card carries a £3/month (£36/year) usage fee, as opposed to the free Asda Cashback Credit Card which pays lower rewards.

 The Asda Cashback Plus Credit Card provides great rewards to cardholders who buy groceries, fuel, insurance, clothing, and/or home goods at Asda (including Living stores and online at George.com), although unfortunately Asda has just dropped the rewards rate on non-Asda purchases to a mere 0.2%.